 Notes on the Geography of Northern India: Shimla

 The hot-weather home of the Government of India from 1865 until independence, Shimla (in the British period, Simla) stands on land acquired by the British government as a sanatorium in 1816.
 It still attracts Indian visitors seeking to escape the heat of summer.
-Kipling mocked the place, viceroys and vicereines sometimes hated it, but here the British rulers of India spent most of their imperial century.
+Kipling mocked the place, viceroys and vicereines sometimes hated it, but here the British rulers of India spent most of their imperial-century summers.
 The evidence is all around, some intact, some ruined.

 Central Shimla stretches for about two miles along a narrow, east-west ridge in the foothills of the Himalaya.
 At the eastern end of the ridge, which rises to the hill known as Jakko (seen here on the right), the built-up area divides to form a T. The view here is from the southwest, looking northeast along the main ridge and the right-hand arm of the T. The left-arm of that T leads to Snowdon, the official residence of Lord Kitchener when, as Commander-in-Chief, he was Curzon's nemesis.
 The right-hand branch leads to Barnes Court, once the summer home of the governor of the Punjab.
 Everything off the T is on a very steep slope.